One of the most prevalent Animal Stereotypes

 - In one Disney cartoon, a flying squirrel (which, unlike Real Life flying squirrels, actually flies) harasses Donald Duck and his Peanut stand because Donald wouldn't give him a specific peanut.
 They proceed to engage into an Escalating War, all because of that specific peanut.

-- Slappy the Squirrel from Animaniacs loved to eat walnuts, and often risked her safety (not that she had anything to worry about) picking walnuts from nearby yards defended by dogs.
+- Slappy Squirrel from Animaniacs loved to eat walnuts, and often risked her safety (not that she had anything to worry about) picking walnuts from nearby yards defended by dogs.

 - Subverted with Hammy from Over the Hedge, who found himself enjoying human food like donuts, chips, and coffee more than the food he and his mixed animal family used to eat before their home became invaded by suburban home development.